FEniCS/ufl/doc/sphinx/source/user/algorithms.rst

       \     /
          *

 In UFL f is represented like this expression tree.
-If a,b,c,d are all distinct Coefficient instances, the UFL representation will look like this::
+If a, b, c, d are all distinct Coefficient instances, the UFL representation will look like this::

   Coefficient Coefficient Coefficient Coefficient